duke-malaria-collaboratory/DiscovR/_episodes/05-r-markdown.md

 ## What is R Markdown and why use it?
 _[Back to top](#contents)_

-Recall that our goal is to generate a report to the United Nations on how a country's smoking rate is related to its lung cancer rate.
+Recall that our goal is to generate a report on how a country's smoking rate is related to its lung cancer rate.

 > ## Discusion
 > How do you usually share data analyses with your collaborators?